Majorette (toy manufacturer): Diecast outsourcing: Brazil and Portugal

 In the late 1970s to early 1980s, the Brazilian toy firms of Inbrima and Kiko manufactured Majorette models under license.
 By producing locally, Majorette benefited by avoiding duties on importing from France.
 Brazil had established the Free Economic Zone of Manaus (in Portuguese, Zona Franca de Manaus) to boost regional development in the state of Amazonas and these companies manufactured here.

 Inbrima models had a "black label" attached to the base identifying the place of manufacture, while the majority of models had the later "FAB ZF MANAUS" white plastic tab affixed to the base, indicating that the models had been made in that city.

 Around the same period, Mr. A. Kikoler and his toy brand name Kiko also reached an agreement with Majorette to produce approximately 15 Majorette models in Brazil, at a factory in Rio de Janeiro.
 Again, as with Inbrima, local color schemes and liveries unique to Brazil were used.
 Kiko models included the Datsun 240Z, the VW T2, Citroen Dyane, and the Renault 4.
 On the bases, ‘Kiko Majorette’ was cast over the original Majorette name, with ‘Made in Brazil’ written in Portuguese.

 The 1990s brought financial troubles and Majorette began to retreat from the U.S. market.
 The period had a tremendous impact in the quality of the miniatures.
-In 1992, bankruptcy was followed by a takeover by Ideal loisirs, and most Majorette production was relocated to Thailand, where a factory was built in the Nava Nakorn Industrial Promotion Zone, in Pathum Thani Province, comprising 1,000 square meters.
+In 1992, bankruptcy was followed by a takeover by Idéal Loisirs, and most Majorette production was relocated to Thailand, where a factory was built in the Nava Nakorn Industrial Promotion Zone, in Pathum Thani Province, comprising 1,000 square meters.
 As of 2012, the factory had grown to 13,000 square meters.

-Though most Majorette models have since been made in Thailand, one exception was the Portuguese NOVACAR series acquired by Majorette.
+Though most Majorette models have since been made in Thailand, one exception was the Portuguese Novacar series acquired by Majorette.
 These were well-done models with plastic bodies and metal bases – for a time these cars were marketed as a new '100' series, but later regular Majorette models were also made in Portugal as blister packages were marked with red "P"s, "F"s, and "T"s for Portugal, France, or Thailand.

 At this time, Majorettes began to lose the proud and familiar 'Made in France' on their bases and on packaging.
 Actually, the shiny silver metal base itself gradually disappeared from new models, replaced by ordinary black plastic, a cost saving solution common in many toy brands.
 The loss was not only visual or tactile – Majorettes lost their characteristic weightiness and solid feel.

 The original Majorette brand survives.
-After Majorette's parent company Ideal loisirs was purchased by the German entity Triumph Adler, now entering the 21st century, batches of better castings have been introduced, as well as an image face lift that includes a modified logo, and a toning down of the bright aesthetics of the 1980s and 1990s.
+After Majorette's parent company Idéal Loisirs was purchased by the German entity Triumph-Adler, now entering the 21st century, batches of better castings have been introduced, as well as an image face lift that includes a modified logo, and a toning down of the bright aesthetics of the 1980s and 1990s.
 This was in touch with the automobile industry's trend of using plainer, metallic paints.
 Despite some occasional poor paint choices, and an intriguing fixation with the silver grey, the style change has been successful.